Eschatologue/CM_wiki/docs/glossary.md

 ---

+## Special Items^*CM*^ { data-toc-label="Special Items" }

+In *Crown and Misery*, items are classified differently from standard D&D. The concept of "magical" items is not an inherent designation unless explicitly stated in an item’s description.
+Instead, enhanced items are referred to as **Special Items**.

+***Definition.*** Special Items are any items improved beyond their basic, mundane (or "stock") versions, such as a +1 Longsword or superior-quality armour (+1 Chainmail).
+While these items are not explicitly magical by nature, they are treated as magical for gameplay purposes, such as for attunement (if required) or Infusion restrictions.

+***Stock Configuration.*** An item is considered mundane only in its original, unmodified state (e.g., a standard longsword or basic chainmail).
+Once an item has been improved in any way—whether through craftsmanship or magical means—it becomes a Special Item and is no longer considered mundane.

+***Interactions with Spells.*** Effects such as the *[:spell-level-2: Magic Weapon](./spells/description/core/level-2.md#magic-weapon)* spell, which targets non-magical items, only work on items in their stock configuration.
+For example, a +1 Longsword is a Special Item and does not qualify for this spell, even if its enhancement comes from superior craftsmanship rather than enchantment.

+***Traits.*** Unlike standard D&D, Special Items do not automatically gain properties such as ignoring resistance (for weapons) or granting damage reduction (for armour).
+Any additional effects or capabilities are explicitly stated in the item’s description.

+***Attunement.*** In Crown and Misery, attunement reflects the mental focus and attention needed to wield multiple complex or enhanced items effectively, rather than forming a magical bond.
+The limit of three attuned items remains unchanged unless a class feature increases it.
+This approach ties attunement to a character’s capacity to manage and balance powerful items, not to their magical nature.

+---

 ## Size

 A creature or an object belongs to a size category: Tiny, Small, Medium, Large, Huge, or Gargantuan.
 A creature's size determines how much space the creature occupies in combat.
 An object's size affects its Hit Points.